Archive | Technology

 FoxPro Lifetime Achievement Award

 At the Southwest Fox 2013 conference, held in Gilbert, Arizona on October of 2013, I was awarded the FoxPro Lifetime Achievement Award.
-I am honored and humbled to recognized by the FoxPro community, a group of developers I hold in high esteem.
+I am honored and humbled to be recognized by the FoxPro community, a group of developers I hold in high esteem.

 Sadly, I wasn’t able to attend the conference, but the keynote was live streamed and recorded at http://www.ustream.tv/recorded/39939836.